Smart-Shift

 The contoured standalone Smart-Shift keypad (3″H x 5.5″W x 1″D), was designed to complement the Econo-Series console system as a standalone product.
 Each button features center illumination and universal icons for quick, at-a-glance operation.

 The Smart-Shift actuator replaces the factory gearshift mechanism.
 The powerful actuator positions your factory transmission cable within 1/32″ every time – no missed shift points.
 It conveniently mounts near the transmission in a weather resistant enclosure out of sight!
-The Smart-Shift actuator is included as a standard feature with the AEVIT® 2.0 Option A.
+The Smart-Shift actuator is included as a standard feature with the AEVIT™ 2.0 Option A.

 Starting in 2018, the Honda Odyssey was equipped with a push button, shift-by-wire transmission.
 Similar to the Chrysler Pacifica, these push buttons send CAN messages on (2) CAN buses in the van to control the transmission gear positions.
-The AEVIT system reads these messages and updates the display in real time, as well as sends its own messages when the display is pressed and used to shift.
-At this time, Smart-Shift in this vehicle is only available when it is incorporated into the AEVIT 2.0 System display.
+The AEVIT™ System reads these messages and updates the display in real time, as well as sends its own messages when the display is pressed and used to shift.